 Walnut Vinaigrette

-- In a small jar with a list, whisk together walnut oil, balsamic vinegar and mustard until well combined.
+- In a small jar with a lid, whisk together walnut oil, balsamic vinegar and mustard until well combined.
 Season to taste with salt and pepper.

 - Cover and set aside.